 Research interests are in multi-dimensional and distributed sensing technologies; including non-invasive tomographic sensors which deliver hitherto inaccessible internal behaviour information in a range of critical processes in and sensor network-based systems.

 Work has gained major support from both research funding councils in the UK and Europe and from industry over a wide range of applications.
 Three spin-out companies have been created to exploit his research: spatial modelling software, Graticule (www.graticule.com); Industrial Tomography Systems plc (www.itoms.com); and in assistive technology for the blind, Sound Foresight Technology Ltd (www.ultracane.com).
 He was recently Enterprise and Knowledge Transfer Director in the Faculty of Engineering at Leeds, and Coordinator of the Innovation with Business Hub in the Enterprise and Innovation Office at the University.

-- BSc (Hons) in Elec and Electronic Eng
+- BSc (Hons) in Electrical and Electronic Engineering

 - Fellow of IET